Blythe clothes collection

 I often go to doll shows.
-And then one day a doll with a big head and huge eyes caught my attention.
-I realized that without such a doll I can’t leave the exhibition.
+And then, one day, a doll with a big head and huge eyes caught my attention.
+I realized that I couldn’t leave the exhibition without such a doll.
 So this beautiful lady settled in my house.
-This was the beginning of my love for Blythe.
+It was the beginning of my love for Blythe.

 So what is the Blythe doll?

-This is a collectible doll.
+Everyone will immediately understand what kind of doll in question is Blythe.
+It is a collectible doll.
 Initially, in 1972, it was produced by the American company Kenner.
 Disproportionately large head when compared with the body.
-Huge eyes, beautiful long hair.
-Everyone will immediately understand what kind of doll in question is Blythe.
+Huge eyes, beautifully long hair.

-The Blythe design was developed by such talented people as Allison Katzman, Rouben Terzian, Gordon Barlow in 1971-72 by Marvin Glass.
-However, in the same 1972 production was discontinued due to lack of demand.
+The Blythe design was developed by such talented people as Allison Katzman, Rouben Terzian, and Gordon Barlow in 1971-72 by Marvin Glass.
+However, in the same 1972, production was discontinued due to a lack of demand.
 Dolls did not like children.

 Why did this amazing Blythe doll become famous in 2001?

 In June 2001, Takara, licensed by Hasbro to produce a new, modern version of Blythe, released her first doll.
-Her name was “Parco”, the release was limited, only 1000 dolls.
-On the Internet you can find information that these dolls were sold out in a few hours.
+Her name was “Parco,” The release was limited to only 1000 dolls.
+On the Internet, you can find information that these dolls were sold out in a few hours.